Policies and Procedures

 For the safety of our children, please send transportation changes in writing to the teacher.
 Due to current restrictions, we are requiring a 24-hour notice for a change of transportation.
 In emergency situations only, a parent can contact the principal to discuss options.

-Buses unload and load on Massena Street.
+Buses unload in the front driveway of the main entrance and load on Massena Street.

 A bus procedure form will be sent home through the bus driver.
 Please read and sign this form upon receipt.
 Please return the note to the driver the following day.